tanzengehen/kirundi-lemmatize-search/README.md

 Then enter your text-search-query.
 <img src="images/kirundi_nlp3.jpg">
 If there are results you'll find a list of maximum 20 results in the terminal, but all results are stored in a txt-file.
-Starting with the number of the character where your search term was found in the text and surrounding text (previous and following 50 characters).
+Starting with the number of the token where your search term was found in the text and surrounding text (previous and following 50 characters).
 The name of the results-file ends with your search query.
 In our example it's: "test_text0__umugore_VERB_.txt".

 Atttention:
 Before tagging the program looks up if there is already a tagged file ("tag__filename.csv") in the folder "/results/tagged".